olebole/irafdoc/doc/onedspec.package.rst

   <p>
   The following parameters apply to two and three dimensional images such as long slit or Fabry-Perot spectra.
-They allow selection of a line or column as the spectrum <tt>"aperture"</tt> and summing of neighboring elements to form a one dimensional spectrum as the tasks in the ONEDSPEC package expect.
+They allow selection of a line or column as the spectrum <span style="font-family: monospace;">"aperture"</span> and summing of neighboring elements to form a one dimensional spectrum as the tasks in the ONEDSPEC package expect.
   </p>